 Write the name of the settings file and click Save.

 - Click the add button in the Key sections area to open the Manage Cross-Section Library dialog box.

-There are two presaved cross sections as default, the image above shows the Sample (1 ref) template.
+There is one empty section and two presaved cross sections as default, the image above shows the Sample (1 ref) template.

 You can add, copy or load a profile from Tekla Structures profile catalogcatalog that displays profiles and information on the profiles

 In addition to the available profiles in the respective Tekla Structures environment, the user can add fixed or parametric user-defined profiles to the profile catalog.
 It is also possible to import profiles to the profile catalog.

 .
 The delete and preview window are in the main area of the dialog box.

 The image above shows the Langset (4 refs) template.

 You can edit the cross section in this area by clicking the edit button at the side of the preview window.
 However, it is good practice to edit the section in the Key sections area of the main dialog box of the extension instead.